DIY Measuring Guide

 South Wall

-How to measure i-beams
+How to measure i-beams for wall pads

 West Wall

-How to measure doors
+How to measure doors for wall pads

 Replacing Existing Wall Pads